lennysh/aap-casc-demo/README.md

 This tool provides two main wrapper scripts, `export.sh` and `import.sh`, which are the easiest way to get started.

 These scripts are user-friendly wrappers for the underlying Ansible playbooks (`export.yml` and `import.yml`).
 They automatically:
-1. Read your environment's credentials.
+1. Read your environment's credentials from an encrypted Ansible Vault.
-2. Validate your command-line tags.
+2. Validate your command-line tags against a version-specific list.
 3. Run the correct Ansible playbook using **`ansible-navigator`**.
 4. Use a pre-built **Execution Environment (EE)** to ensure all the right Ansible collections and dependencies are present.